HooriRn/xchainpy-lib-test-client/README.md

         $ sudo brew install automake pkg-config libtool libffi gmp
     ```

-    if you run older version of macOS install dependencies with this parameter `--`
+    If you are running older version of macOS install dependencies with this parameter `--build-from-source`

     for more installation info, please see [this link](https://github.com/ludbb/secp256k1-py)